haade-administrator/haade.fr/_posts/en/2021-08-26-kobol-helios-64-its-over.md

 NAS data storage module, helios64 by kobol

 An always open-source and compatible NAS (debian, OMV, Nextcloud), made up of an uncompromising nano card, with more power, more networks….
 But also supplied with a very neat case.
 For $ 295 we could claim an aluminum case, a UPS battery pack.
 In fact, the NAS integrated by default an inverter on battery and cables.
-All this provided with the same [Armbian opensource software for helios64.](https://www.armbian.com/helios64/){:target="_blank"}
+All this provided with the same [Armbian opensource software for helios64.](https://www.armbian.com/helios64/){: target="_blank"}

 {% include youtubePlayer.html id="58coL23Bzzw" %}